andreanuzzo/drug-discovery-from-metabolites/README.md

 # Expanding the drug discovery space
-This is the code repository for the paper `blabla`
+This is the code repository for the paper `Expanding the drug discovery space with predicted metabolite-target interactions` by Nuzzo, A. et al.

 The aim of this project is to determine novel targets for Inflammatory Bowel Disease (IBD), i.e. Crohn's disease (CD) and/or Ulcerative Colitis (UC) from publicly available microbiome raw_data.
 The iHMP project (NIDDK U54DE023798) is conducted by several institutions, including Broad Institute and Stanford University.